bridgekitio/frodo/README.md

 do with a limitation of reflection in Go.
 When the values are sent over the network from Service A to Service B/C, we lose all type information.
-We need the type info `&b` gives us in order to properly restore the original value, so Abide follows the idiom established by many of the decoders in the standard library.
+We need the type info `&b` gives us in order to properly restore the original value, so Frodo follows the idiom established by many of the decoders in the standard library.